Retkmin/pupuest-back/README.md

 Now we need to install all the necesary dependencies inside the virtual environment we just created and activated, to do so, use the next command:
     pip install -r requirements.txt

+### To launch the backend
 Once everything is installed properly, we can run the backend using the next command, we can also change the port with the extra argument --port <port_number>
     uvicorn main:app --reload

+The default address is http://127.0.0.1:8000, but you can check it on the terminal.